MStarmans91/WORC/README.md

 please make sure you install graphviz.
 On Ubuntu, simply run

       apt install graphiv

+On Windows, follow the installation instructions provided on the graphviz website.
+Make sure you add the executable to the PATH when prompted.

 ### Elastix
 Image registration is included in WORC through [elastix and transformix](http://elastix.isi.uu.nl/).